- This course teaches qualitative content analysis, thematic analysis, cross-case analysis and grounded theory in NVivo

-- You must possess a solid grounding in qualitative analysis and be an advanced NVivo user
+- You must possess a solid conceptual grounding and hands-on experience in qualitative analysis, and be an advanced NVivo user

 - This course can be taken on its own or as part of the ECPR training tracks.